willdavidson05/almanack/src/almanac/garden-circle/garden-map.md

 ## Acknowledgments

-The content here is inspired by the [GitHub public roadmap](https://github.com/github/roadmap).
+We drew inspiration for this content from the [GitHub public roadmap](https://github.com/github/roadmap).
-Many thanks to the original works found there.
+Big thanks to the original works found there.